 Overall, the main reason why people experience the bandwagon effect is that they rely on other people’s judgment when making decisions, which prompts them to make decisions that are similar to those made by others.
 Furthermore, there are other factors that can cause people to experience the bandwagon effect, such as their desire to conform, and their desire to support the winner in a given competition.

 How the bandwagon effect spreads

-Though the bandwagon effect can explain why people support a certain concept on a large-scale once it has gained a sufficient following, it does not, by itself, explain how such a following appears in the first place.
+However, though the bandwagon effect can explain why people support a certain concept on a large-scale once it has gained a sufficient following, it does not, by itself, explain how such a following appears in the first place.

 A good way to illustrate how an initial crowd or following can form and spread is through the example of the medical sciences, which are generally viewed as rigorous, objective, and empirically-driven, which makes the existence of a bandwagon effect there interesting, and which helps demonstrate just how universal this concept is.

 One paper on the topic, titled “The Bandwagons of Medicine“, describes some of the factors which can lead a problematic new medical concept or treatment to gain momentum and become mainstream: